andresgongora/synth-shell/README.md

 ![synth-shell](doc/synth-shell.jpg)

-**synth-shell**  improves your terminal experience and productivity through a combination of small bash scripts.
+**synth-shell**  improves your terminal experience and productivity through a combination of the following bash scripts and aliases:

-- **System status report**:
+- **System status report** (aka [synth-shell-greeter](https://github.com/andresgongora/synth-shell-greeter)):
-  - Automatically printed in new terminal sessions (local, SSH, ...).
+  - Shows for every new terminal session (local, SSH, ...).
   - Monitor your servers, RaspberryPis, and workstations.
 All system info you need at a glance (e.g. external IP address, CPU temperature, etc.).
-  - Detect broken services or CPU hogs.
+  - Detect broken services or CPU hogs by printing extra diagnostic data, but only when needed.
-  - Print your own ASCII logo every time you log in.
+  - Print your own ASCII logo every time you log in or, if none specified, your distro's logo.

-- **Fancy bash prompt**:
+- **Fancy bash prompt** (aka [synth-shell-prompt](https://github.com/andresgongora/synth-shell-prompt)):
   - Configurable colors and aesthetics.
   - Git statuses (requires pull/push, is dirty, etc.) if inside a directory that is part of a git repository.
   - Better separation between user input and command outputs.

 - **better ls**: an `ls -la` on steroids alternative.

 - **alias**: add colors and a nicer behaviour to basic commands.
   - `grep`.
   - `pacman`.